When To Use Vitamin C Serum: The Best Time To Apply

 Can I use vitamin C serum every day?

-If you experience irritation (redness, stinging), reduce to every other day initially.
-Once your skin adjusts, gradually increase to daily use.
-People with very sensitive skin may prefer using it every other day long-term.
+If you notice irritation (redness, stinging), cut back to every other day at first.
+Once your skin adjusts, slowly increase to daily use.

 How long does vitamin C serum take to work?